[WAttention X FIELDS Research Institute]

-Now that you know the basics of BL, some of you may have heard of such material being referred to as “yaoi” overseas.
-This term stems from the phrase used to criticize to fiction writing, “yama nashi, ochi nashi, imi nashi”, or no climax (“yama” or mountain in Japanese), no punch line or point (“ochi”) and no meaning (“imi”).
-The abbreviation of this word grouping can be represented by the numbers 801 that sound like the first syllable of each of these words, which is why if you see a shop or café in Ikebukuro with 801 on the signboard, it’s probably a BL-related business.
+Now that you know the basics of BL, some of you may have heard of such material as “yaoi” overseas.
+This term stems from the phrase used to criticize to fiction writing – “Yama nashi, ochi nashi, imi nashi”, or no climax (“yama” or mountain in Japanese), no punch line or point (“ochi”) and no meaning (“imi”).
+The abbreviation of this word grouping can be represented by the numbers 801.
+The Japanese numbers sound like the first syllable of each of these words.
+This is why if you see a shop or café in Ikebukuro with 801 on the signboard, it’s probably a BL-related business.

-In the late 70s, female manga artists of dojinshi - who would be labelled Fujoshi - were criticized as producing manga that was poorly constructed with no climax, no point and no meaning – but in self-deprecating humour the BL circle adapted this term as a reference for their genre.
+In the late 70s, female manga artists of dojinshi – who critics labelled Fujoshi – garnered negative reviews for producing poorly constructed manga with no climax, no point and no meaning.
+However, in self-deprecating humour the BL circle adapted this term as a reference for their genre.

 Indeed, there is a difference between yaoi and BL that even many self-proclaimed Fujoshi are not aware of.
-Yaoi actually refers to an often more sexually explicit spinoff of a mainstream manga series, while BL is a story featuring original characters which is often a single book, not a series.
+Yaoi actually refers to an often more sexually explicit spinoff of a mainstream manga series.
+In contrast, BL is a story featuring original characters which is often a single book, not a series.

-It is common for yaoi dojinshi to get spotted by publication companies who then commission them to author BL, and some of them even move on to mainstream manga from there – one such example is hit manga artist Yoshinaga Fumi who started off self-publishing BL Dojinshi and now has some of her works licensed internationally.
+It is common for yaoi dojinshi to catch the attention of publication companies.
+From there, publications commission them to author BL, and some of them even move on to mainstream manga from there.
+One such example is hit manga artist Yoshinaga Fumi who started off self-publishing BL Dojinshi.
+Now she has some of her works licensed internationally.

-And so both yaoi and BL have evolved to be properly constructed stories for a discerning audience in a competitive BL market, where budding dojinshi can even publish their work online for free viewing.
+And so, both yaoi and BL have evolved to be properly constructed stories for a discerning audience in a competitive BL market.
+In today’s world budding dojinshi can even publish their work online for free viewing.

-Nevertheless, if you find the distinction between yaoi and BL confusing, don’t worry; no-one will blink an eyelid if you use the terms interchangeably as they are all drawn by women, for women’s enjoyment.
+Nevertheless, if you find the distinction between yaoi and BL confusing, don’t worry.
+In fact, no-one will blink an eye if you use the terms interchangeably, as they are all drawn by women, for women’s enjoyment.